mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 15 Entering Bills
+## 15 Entering Bills

-Learn how to record bills received from vendors, affecting both the trial balance and vendor records.
+Record bills received from vendors, which affect trial balances and vendor records.

 1. To enter a bill:
    - Click the `+` icon and select `Bill` under the Vendors column.